Taracque/ionic-plugin-callkit/README.md

 }
 ```

-obj has the following properties:
+callback is called with an object, which contains the following properties:
 * "handle" : The handle of the call (the string what is displayed on the phone) String
 * "isOutgoing" : is the call outgoing?
 Boolean
 * "isOnHold" : is the is on hold?
 Boolean